hvpham-yorku/BookHive/README.md

+# Sprint 2 is located in main-2 branch
+# Sprint 0 and Sprint 1 are located in sprint-1 branch
 # BookHive: Library Management System

 BookHive is a modern library management system designed to streamline the management of books, authors, and users while providing an intuitive interface for both administrators and readers.
 The platform serves as a gateway to a world of knowledge and imagination, featuring seamless book management, interactive dashboards, and an elegant design.